How to Install Vagrant on CentOS 7

 Ensure that you have met the following prerequisites before continuing with this tutorial:

 Installing Vagrant on CentOS

-At the time of writing this article, the latest stable version of Vagrant is version 2.2.0.
-Before continuing with the next step visit the Vagrant downloads page and check if there is a new version of Vagrant available.
+At the time of writing this article, the latest stable version of Vagrant is version 2.2.6.
+Before continuing with the next step, visit the Vagrant downloads page and check if there is a new version of Vagrant available.

-Use the following command to install Vagrant on you CentOS machine:
+Use the following command to install Vagrant on your CentOS machine:

 To verify that the installation was successful run the following command which will print the Vagrant version:

 Getting Started with Vagrant

 Now that Vagrant is installed on your CentOS system, we will show you how to create a development environment.

 We'll be using the VirtualBox provider, which is the default provider for Vagrant.